bendash/powermailext/Readme.md

 ## Features ##

   - Additional HTML Tag Attributes (maxlength, disabled, readonly) for Input/Select Fields
-  - Conditional Validation (and Display)
+  - Dependencies for Fields of other Fields: Conditional Validation and Display
   - Viewhelper for correct Text Answer in Confirmation View for Radiobuttons and Checkboxes

 ## Installing ##